My Favorite Season

 Fall is a bittersweet season for me.
 On one hand it produces flavors that really only work for that season.
 The cool mornings and warm days lend to flavors of cinnamon, nuts and maple.
 Going to my local apple orchard is always a highlight for my entire family.
 Brussels sprouts, butternut squash and root vegetables are only suited for those cooler months as they sit heavier to digest.
 I love this season, but it also signifies the end of the growing period in Michigan and a need to start preparing for the winter months.
 A time where onions, potatoes, carrots, and gravy are king.
 Perfectly fine items on their own, but much of winter cooking is disguising the fact that nothing tastes as well as it should since it was grown so far away.
 We must rely on southern states and countries to grow our vegetables during winter, instead of growing them here.

 So, what is my favorite season to cook?
 Recently, I have finally settled on an answer: It’s now.
-The months of late August through early October.
-It is still summer, but seasons are changing.
+The months of late September through October.
 You can still buy wonderful tomatoes and corn and have beautiful salads.
 At the same time, gourds and apples are starting to come up and it fills me with anticipation of the fall months.
 It’s a perfect transitional time where in many aspects I can “have my cake and eat it too”.
 Recipes of maple roasted brussels sprouts with butternut squash, apples and pecans begin to fill my head and compete as balsamic grilled tomatoes with peaches, mozzarella and basil bid for my attention.

 I hope you take a few minutes and reflect during these next few months to appreciate all that is available to us.
-Sit and eat outside and feel a brisk breeze in the evening and think of pumpkin pie, turkey and mashed potatoes, all while eating a beautifully grilled steak with wonderful summer vegetables.
+Feel a brisk breeze in the evening and think of pumpkin pie, turkey and mashed potatoes.
 I am excited to share this time with you all and hopefully be able to help you eagerly anticipate growing seasons as much as I do.